About Us

-Founded in 1952 by a group of parents, The Arc Prince George’s County is one of the most comprehensive support providers for people with developmental/intellectual disabilities and their families.
-We provide supports for people from birth to seniors including community inclusion, employment training, residential services and advocacy.
+Established in 1952 by a group of dedicated parents, The Arc Prince George’s County stands as a prominent and comprehensive pillar of assistance for individuals with developmental or intellectual disabilities and their families.
+Spanning from infancy to the elderly, our organization offers a wide spectrum of provisions, including community integration, employment training, residential care, and advocacy.

 During the past year, The Arc of Prince George’s County has: